Taylor Honors Program

 The Roger G. and Gaile T. Taylor Honors Program at Louisburg College encourages, communicates, and rewards academic excellence.
 The program offers enhanced learning and travel opportunities as well as additional scholarship funding to students who demonstrate a high level of interest, initiative, and ability.
 The program requires students to be actively involved in their educational experience.

-The program's director, Candace Jones, works with other faculty members to create engaging course offerings and serves as the students' academic advisor.
+The program's director, Katie Bolling, works with other faculty members to create engaging course offerings and serves as the students' academic advisor.
 Students who complete the requirements of the program receive an honors designation on their diploma and transcript and special recognition at commencement.

 The Taylor Honors Program at Louisburg College accepts applications from students with excellent grades and high standardized test scores.
 All applicants meeting the minimum admission criteria receive a letter with application information from the admissions office.
 The college invites finalists for an on-campus interview in the spring.